@ £ £ £ i P 3

 As a direct result of the programme schools have demonstrated a number of improvements in key objectives including:

-“The range of training and support the apprentices have received has created a great bank of ideas for the rest of the school to benefit from” - Grampian Primary Academy.
+“The range of training and support the apprentices have received has created a great bank of ideas for the rest of the school to benefit from” - Grampian Primary Academy

 For learners, the apprenticeship can be seen as an alternative route into a career in education, sports development and sports management.
-It can also be seen as personal development and work experience, returning into higher education with a wealth of knowledge and understanding as well as a large increase in confidence and professional development.
+It can also be seen as personal development and work experience, returning to higher education with a wealth of knowledge and understanding as well as a large increase in confidence and professional development.

 Key Facts